qguv/mtk/README.md

 If sound is disabled, you can re-enable it by doing the following:

   - Turn the device on
-  - Tap the button three times
+  - Tap the button four times
   - Hold the button

 If this was successful, you will hear the longer-than-normal rising chime.